 Part 3 - Line 4a

-GUEST ENGAGEMENT: THE DETROIT ZOOLOGICAL SOCIETY CONTINUES TO INSPIRE THE COMMUNITY WITH ENGAGING, MEANINGFUL AND MEMORABLE EXPERIENCES.
-SIGNIFICANT ANIMAL HABITATS/FACILITIES INCLUDE THE ARCTIC RING OF LIFE POLAR BEAR/SEAL HABITAT, THE DEVEREAUX TIGER FOREST, THE GREAT APES OF HARAMBEE, THE POLK PENGUIN CONSERVATION CENTER, THE COTTON FAMILY WOLF WILDERNESS, THE AUSTRALIAN OUTBACK ADVENTURE, AND THE NATIONAL AMPHIBIAN CONSERVATION CENTER.
-THE DETROIT ZOO WELCOMES MORE THAN 1.3 MILLION VISITORS EACH YEAR.
-IN ADDITION TO ANIMAL EXPERIENCES, OTHER ATTRACTIONS AT THE ZOO INCLUDE THE 4-D THEATER, THE WILD ADVENTURE SIMULATOR, GIRAFFE ENCOUNTER, TAUBER FAMILY RAILROAD, SCIENCE ON A SPHERE, AND THE CAROUSEL.
-VISITORS CAN ALSO PARTICIPATE IN ZOO-SPONSORED EVENTS INCLUDING GREENFEST, SUNSET AT THE ZOO, MEET YOUR BEST FRIEND AT THE ZOO, RUN WILD, ZOO BOO AND WILD LIGHTS.
-ATTENDANCE WAS STILL BELOW NORMAL IN 2021 DUE TO PANDEMIC CAPACITY LIMITS, HOWEVER THE DZS CONTINUED TO PROVIDE A SAFE AND SECURE EXPERIENCE FOR THE LIMITED NUMBER OF GUESTS ALLOWED INTO THE PARK EACH DAY.
+GUEST ENGAGEMENT: THE DETROIT ZOOLOGICAL SOCIETY CONTINUES TO INSPIRE THE COMMUNITY WITH ENGAGING, MEANINGFUL AND MEMORABLE EXPERIENCES AT BOTH THE DETROIT ZOO AND BELLE ISLE NATURE CENTER.
+SIGNIFICANT ANIMAL HABITATS/FACILITIES AT THE DETROIT ZOO INCLUDE THE ARCTIC RING OF LIFE HABITAT FOR POLAR BEARS AND SEA OTTERS, THE DEVEREAUX TIGER FOREST, THE GREAT APES OF HARAMBEE, THE POLK PENGUIN CONSERVATION CENTER, THE COTTON FAMILY WOLF WILDERNESS, THE AUSTRALIAN OUTBACK ADVENTURE, AND THE NATIONAL AMPHIBIAN CONSERVATION CENTER.
+THE DETROIT ZOO WELCOMED 1.24 MILLION VISITORS IN 2023.
+IN ADDITION TO ANIMAL EXPERIENCES, OTHER ATTRACTIONS AT THE ZOO INCLUDE THE 4-D THEATER, GIRAFFE ENCOUNTER, TAUBER FAMILY RAILROAD, SCIENCE ON A SPHERE, AND THE CAROUSEL.
+VISITORS CAN ALSO PARTICIPATE IN ZOO-SPONSORED EVENTS INCLUDING GREENFEST, SUNSET AT THE ZOO, RUN WILD, ZOO BOO AND WILD LIGHTS.
+ATTENDANCE IN 2023 WAS VERY CLOSE TO OUR PRE-PANDEMIC AVERAGE, AND THE DZS CONTINUED TO PROVIDE A SAFE AND SECURE EXPERIENCE TO ALL GUESTS.
+AT THE BELLE ISLE NATURE CENTER, VISITORS ARE ABLE TO GET AN INSIDER'S VIEW OF AN ACTIVE BEEHIVE AND GET AN UP-CLOSE VIEW OF MICHIGAN WILDLIFE, INCLUDING NATIVE REPTILES AND AMPHIBIANS.
+ADMISSION AND PROGRAMMING AT THE BELLE ISLE NATURE CENTER ARE FREE OF CHARGE.

 Name (title) | Role | Hours | Compensation |